EFeru/hoverboard-sideboard-hack-GD/README.md

 make flash
 ```

-*Note: If someone finds a way to build and flash the GD32 MCU via [Platformio](https://platformio.org/) please let me know.*
+*Note: If someone finds a way to build and flash the GD32 MCU via [Platformio](https://platformio.org/) let me know.*

 ---